fommil/fpmortals/manuscript/wip.md

 probably on `Foldable` and if it isn't already, it [probably should be](https://github.com/scalaz/scalaz/issues/1448).

 We'll conclude with some variations of the methods we've already seen.
-First there are variants of methods that take a `Semigroup` instead of a `Monoid`:
+First there are methods that take a `Semigroup` instead of a `Monoid`:

 {lang="text"}
 ~~~~~~~~